skillcadet/blog/_drafts/2025-03-03-Porting-a-node-manager-to-python.md

 Oops.
 Things went fast with Claude, and I didn't keep this blog up to date while it was happening.

-I may come back some day and rehash the tale using the commit logs to remember the timeline.
+~~I may come back some day and rehash the tale using the commit logs to remember the timeline.~~

 I started with building a CLAUDE.md in the code repo and then importing and analyize the code base.
-I then instructed a few changes I wanted to make and built a plan that incorporated some suggestions from Cluade's review.
+I then described a few changes I wanted to make and built a plan that incorporated some suggestions from Cluade's review.

 ### Tests

 Ok, first up, generate tests so we know if something breaks.
 This is a little complicated, because I'm on a mac and I don't yet support OSX as a node management environment.
-I did discuss that as a target, but that I want to start by getting tests to work in a linux docker container before getting the project to work on a mac.
+I did discuss that as a target with Claude, but that I want to start by getting tests to work in a linux docker container before getting the project to work on a mac.

 This is a little tricky as this won't actually start a node, since there is no process manager inside a docker container, but we can test the python functionality otherwise.

 ### snake_case

-Apparently, the recommended format for parameter names uses snake_case instead of UpperCamelCase.
+Apparently, the recommended format for Python parameter names uses snake_case instead of UpperCamelCase we inherited from 'anm'.
 This seems like a GREAT task to automate with Cluade.

 I am unlikely to trust AI to do things on it's own, so I validate all the changes Claude recommends and often request or make alterations to the presented solutions.